openstack-archive/novajoin/README.rst

 There are two installation scenarios:

-1. Triple-O Quickstart
+1. Triple-O Quickstart (Pike and above)

-This is primary use case to date.
+This is primary use-case to date.
 In this scenario the heat and puppet code manages most of the configuration.
 There is even some code to configure everything if you're willing to provide the IPA admin password.